 Just because a patient population is small doesn’t mean that those patients require less support.
 Patients facing rare diseases need integrated, high-touch care to access life-saving medications.
 UBC supports the entire rare-disease product lifecycle from Sponsors who are developing products to improve the diagnosis and treatment of these conditions to manufacturers who are bringing these breakthrough medications to market.
 Our teams have supported many rare diseases and orphan indications over the years.

-Finding the right sites and subjects is challenging for all studies, but even more so for small patient populations.
-UBC’s site feasibility team utilizes an extensive, proprietary investigator database for site identification, to administer feasibility assessments, and for direct outreach to rare-disease foundations, patient advocacy groups, and treatment centers of excellence.
+Finding the right sites and subjects is a challenge for all studies, but especially for small patient populations.
+UBC’s site feasibility team utilizes an extensive, proprietary investigator database for site identification to administer feasibility assessments and provide direct outreach to rare disease foundations, patient advocacy groups and treatment centers of excellence.

 To help our Sponsors overcome recruitment challenges, our Patient & Physician Services team utilizes data-driven solutions.
 Our deep scientific understanding, epidemiological approach, and data-driven solutions allow us to deliver our pharmaceutical Sponsors valuable insights and rapid results for patient, physician, and site recruitment.

 Due to sparse or incomplete rare-disease clinical trial data, Sponsors encounter many challenges when trying to assess orphan drug risk and safety.
 Also, these patients often tolerate higher uncertainty because an alternative drug is usually unavailable.
 Our Risk Management & Pharmacovigilance services help pharmaceutical and biotech manufacturers maximize orphan product performance by managing risk before, during, and after launch.